 For in-studio classes, we will follow the guidelines as outlined by Governor Northam.

 Before Class: Since in-studio classes will be limited to four students in order to comply with social distancing guidelines, registration is required to reserve a spot.
-If you are unable to attend, please cancel at least four hours before the start of class to avoid being charged.
+If you are unable to attend, please cancel at least two hours before the start of class to avoid being charged.

 Please help protect all of us by staying home if you have a fever, a cough or difficulty breathing, or if you know you have been exposed to the COVID-19 virus.